 If you were turned down previously, hopefully you asked for the reasons why.
-If it was lack of equity or your credit wasn’t strong enough, both of those things should have changed now that time has passed (and ideally, you have been working to improve your credit).
-American homeowners are gaining equity at a strong clip now, so the issue you might have had just a year or two ago could be reversed now.
-Also, many people who were not eligible for HARP in previous years are now eligible.
-All of the top home loan experts agree that there are millions of Americans who are eligible to refinance through HARP because of modifications that were introduced in 2011 and phased in over the past five years.
+If it was due to lack of equity or your credit wasn’t strong enough, both of those things may have changed now that time has passed (and ideally, you have been working to improve your credit).
+American homeowners are gaining equity at a strong pace now, so the issue you might have had just a year or two ago could be reversed now.
+Also, if you did not qualify for the Home Affordable Refinance Program (HARP) in the past, you might now, as the program and its requirements have changed over the years.
+It is slated to end at the end of 2018, so don’t wait to check to see if you qualify now.

 3. Refinancing will cause you to lose equity or slow down the accrual of it

-Homeowners won't lose equity through refinancing unless they opt for a loan that adds to the loan principal (a cash-out refi or combining a first and second mortgage) but other than closing costs, your principal shouldn’t increase and your home equity won’t decline.
+Homeowners won't lose equity through refinancing unless they opt for a loan that adds to the loan principal (a cash-out refi or combining a first and second mortgage).
+Other than closing costs, your principal shouldn’t increase and your home equity should not decline.
 If you do take out money to do home improvements, you will hopefully help increase equity as you improve the value of your home.
-Although, it might take some time for you to see a return on investment for the improvements you’ve made but in the meantime, you have a more livable home.
+Although, it might take some time for you to see a return on investment for the improvements you’ve made, in the meantime, you have a more livable home.

 4. Closing costs will be have to be paid all over again

 There are some programs out there that could offset your closing costs but they often come with higher interest rates.
 Paying the closing costs is often the better way to go.